jeromeguillaume/kong-operator-4-ai-gateway/README.md

 # Material for Kong Operator and Kong AI Gateway
 See below 2 templates for deploying the Kong AI Gateway. **There is no difference in terms of plugins capabilities between the two deployments**

+## Prerequisite: deploy the Kong Operator
+Only apply the `prerequisites` part in the [Kong Operator](https://developer.konghq.com/operator/konnect/crd/control-planes/hybrid/#prerequisites) documentation.
+Note: do not create the `KonnectAPIAuthConfiguration`: it's done later

 ## Template for Hybrid DP
 It delivers a read/write Control Plane in Konnect.
 The configuration is based on the following CRD Kinds:
 - KonnectGatewayControlPlane